The best itinerary for one week in Rome and around

 Try to get to the Colosseum before the tour buses arrive mid-morning.
 If you can’t, visit the Roman Forum and Palatine Hill first.
 Then grab some lunch before returning to the Colosseum in the late afternoon.

 Colosseum tickets include entrance to the Roman Forum and Palatine Hill and vice versa.
-These top attractions are also included in the Roma Pass, the official city sightseeing pass.
+These top attractions are also included in the Roma Pass (see here if it worth the money), and all official Rome sightseeing passes.

 Day 6: Spanish Steps, shopping and Trevi Fountain